LinuxSystemsEngineer/ubuntu_2404_ansible_dev_env/README.md

 To access this main development directory quickly, the playbook also sets the environment variable `$DEV` to `~/devops`.
 This allows you to type `cd $DEV` in your terminal to navigate directly to your development workspace, saving time and effort.

-## Installed packages and their purposes

-The playbook installs the following packages to provide a well-rounded development and system administration environment:

-## Installed packages and their purposes
+## Linux Packages

-The playbook installs the following packages to provide a well-rounded development and system administration environment:
+The playbook installs the following packages to provide a well-rounded devops and system administration environment:

 * **Installed packages:**
   - `buildessential`